Quivers supporting twisted Calabi-Yau algebras: Methods of constructing twisted Calabi-Yau algebras

 \subsection{Normal incidence matrices of McKay quivers}

 Note that the incidence matrix $M$ of a McKay quiver of a group action is always a normal matrix \cite[Proposition 2]{butin}.
 In the more general situation of a smash product $R \# H$ for a semisimple Hopf algebra $H$, the underlying quiver can also be described by the same McKay quiver construction \cite[Section 7]{CKWZ}.
 We briefly discuss this more general situation, though it is not needed in our later classification.
-In some cases the incidence matrix of this kind of quiver must again be normal. \begin{proposition} If $H$ is a finite-dimensional semisimple triangular Hopf algebra, then the McKay quiver associated to $H$ has incidence matrix $M$ which is normal. \end{proposition} \begin{proof} Because $H$ is triangular, $H$-MOD is a symmetric monoidal category \cite{M}.
-Following \cite{butin}, let $\{\gamma_1,\cdots,\gamma_\ell\}$ be the set of equivalence classes of irreducible $H$-representations and $\gamma$ the natural representation.
+In some cases the incidence matrix of this kind of quiver must again be normal.

+\begin{proposition} Let $H$ be a finite-dimensional semisimple triangular Hopf algebra and $\gamma$ a representation of $H$.
+The McKay quiver associated to $H$ and $\gamma$ has incidence matrix $M$ which is normal. \end{proposition} \begin{proof} Because $H$ is triangular, $H$-MOD is a symmetric monoidal category \cite{M}.
+Following \cite{butin}, let $\{\gamma_1,\cdots,\gamma_\ell\}$ be the set of equivalence classes of irreducible $H$-representations.
 Let $\chi_i$ be the character of $\gamma_i$ and $\chi$ the character of $\gamma$.
 Define the adjacency matrix $M$ by

 Similarly, define $N$ by